CodeSequence/sanmyaku/README.md

 The theme comes pre-configured with a light and dark theme.
 Light is the default and dark can be set under theme options in the admin panel.

 #### Mobile Theme
 Sanmyaku is built to be responsive.
+The mobile theme will automatically be set to Sanmyaku during install.

-To set this theme as your mobile theme you will need to manually edit the vanilla forums `conf/config.php`
+####### To manually set this as your mobile theme:
+Edit the vanilla forums `conf/config.php` file

 Update or add `$Configuration['Garden']['MobileTheme'] = 'sanmyaku';`.